omega-graphics/autom/README.md

 # AUTOM

+# THIS REPO IS NO LONGER BEING UPDATED. see `omega-graphics/omega-graphics-project.`
 ## (Automate,Automatic,etc..)

 An open-source native code build system generator used by the OmegaG Suite.
 It can generate to a few build systems including CMake, and GN.